This Day In Writing History

 "Good writing excites me, and makes life worth living." - Harold Pinter

-Today's video features Harold Pinter's Nobel lecture from 2005.
+Today's video features a two-part documentary on Harold Pinter.
 Enjoy!